aquasecurity/aqua-helm/docs/marketplace/gcp/gke/README.md

 ## ReDeploying Aqua CSP

 Sometimes a cluster has to be deleted, migrated, redeployed in a different region, etc for various reasons.
-Because of these scenerios the Aqua database container uses a Persistant Volume Claim (PVC) in order to safe-guard inadvertant database loss.
-A [PVC](https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes) is a mechanisim within kubernetes that allows an application to mount a physical disk (PD) as a kubernetes volume.
+Because of these scenarios the Aqua database container uses a Persistent Volume Claim (PVC) in order to safe-guard inadvertant database loss.
+A [PVC](https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes) is a mechanism within kubernetes that allows an application to mount a physical disk (PD) as a kubernetes volume.
 This grants the PD reusability, among other capabilities.

 To redeploy Aqua CSP and reattach the previously utilized PVC, one may choose the same cluster, namespace and app name.
 Doing so will cause the marketplace launcher to reattach the matching PVC.
 This does present a challenge however due to the *kubectl apply* that the launcher is running.
 The *apply* means existing secrets of the same name will be regenerated and overwritten, causing the database connection from the Aqua server and database containers to fail.
-To allieviate this particular issue, stage the following commands in the cloud console run them 15-30 seconds after starting a redeploy.
+To alleviate this particular issue, stage the following commands in the cloud console run them 15-30 seconds after starting a redeploy.
 Doing so will overwrite the secrets with the proper values, and allow the server and gateway pods to reconnect to the database.
-You may notice this procedure relies on the the kubernetes pod initilization restart timer, and you would be correct!
+You may notice this procedure relies on the the kubernetes pod initialization restart timer, and you would be correct!
 We're merely taking advantage of the kubernetes toolkit vs editing the database with postgres commands.

 ```bash
 kubectl delete -f aquaSecrets.json